idaholab/virtual_test_bed/doc/content/lwr/rpv_fracture/rpv_pfm_3d.md

 ### `Executioner`

 The Executioner block simply defines the time stepping in this case, because no equation solution is performed.
 The start and end times must fall within those for the global thermomechanical model.
-If the time steps do not match those in the global thermomechanical model, they will be interpolated, but it is generally recommended for the timestepping in the PFM analysis to match that of the thermo/mechanical solution.
+If the time steps do not match those in the global thermomechanical model, they will be interpolated, but it is generally recommended for the timestepping in the PFM analysis to match that of the thermomechanical solution.

 !listing /lwr/rpv_fracture/probabilistic_fracture/rpv_pfm_3d.i block=Executioner